Cass Peak: History

 The original Gothic architecture railway station in Christchurch's Moorhouse Avenue, opened in 1876, was built of red brick, with stone facings from Cass Peak as architectural elements.
 In 1948, an area of 7 acre was vested into Christchurch City Council as a reserve, and the area was named Cass Peak Scenic Reserve.
 The reserve is fenced to exclude livestock because it has high botanical value.
 The reserve's perimeter is about 1 km.

 Harry Ell, famous for his preservation work in the Port Hills, made the area accessible through the construction of the Summit Road; much of it was built during the Great Depression in the 1930s.
 When the Port Hills came under pressure of subdivision, Norman Kirk managed to get the Summit Road (Canterbury) Protection Act passed in 1963, which protected the skyline by not allowing any development from the ridge to 100 m below the Summit Road.
 Shortcomings in the legislation did not prevent, however, the construction of the Sugarloaf communications tower or the radar dome on Cass Peak.

 Cass Peak has a repeater station for radio signals used by amateur radio, ambulance services, and air traffic control.
 The prominent radar dome on top of Cass Peak is part of a nationwide system of air traffic management and is operated by Airways New Zealand.
 The nationwide system was built in the late 1980s and became operational in 1991.
 Of the six secondary radar stations supplying the two air traffic control centres in Auckland and Christchurch with aircraft position data, Cass Peak is the southernmost in New Zealand.

 The Summit Road Society built many new tracks in the Port Hills during the 1980s.
 In 1985, a track was built at Cass Peak.

+Both sides of Cass Peak were significantly burned during the 2017 Port Hills fires.